jlg-formation/anypa1-june-2024/README.md

 ### Make unit testing do not fail.

 ### Upgrade the project in the latest angular version

-### Add an authentication Bearer token via an interceptor

 ### Replace the theming by Angular Material